 Investment strategy

-The Fund invests in the shares of publicly listed genetics biotechnology / life sciences companies.
-It invests in highly innovative companies that develop and market new genetics medical treatments such as gene, RNA and cell therapies.
-It can to a limited extent also invest in companies that develop and market medical genetics diagnostics.
+The Fund invests in shares of publicly listed genetics biotechnology and life sciences companies.
+It invests in highly innovative companies that develop and market new genetic medical treatments such as gene, RNA and cell therapies.
+It can, to a limited extent, also invest in companies that develop and market medical genetics diagnostics.
 The investee companies are active in the concept of precision medicine.
 Based on gene profiling and biomarker data a patient can be given the treatment that works best for them specifically.
-Investee companies can also contribute to the Fund’s social characteristic: investing in companies researching, developing, or producing treatment/solutions for diseases with a high unmet medical need.
+Investee companies can also contribute to the Fund’s social characteristic, namely investing in companies researching, developing, or producing treatment/solutions for diseases with a high unmet medical need.

-The Fund has a focussed portfolio, investing in approximately 18 companies with the potential to (more than) double their share price over a period of 4-5 years.
-It aims to make investments in companies globally, but most investments are likely to be made in companies located in Europe and Northern America given the innovation power in biotech in these markets.
+The Fund has a concentrated portfolio, investing in approximately eighteen companies with the potential to (more than) double their share price over a period of 4-5 years.
+It aims to make investments in companies globally, but most investments are likely to be made in companies located in Europe and North America given the innovative power of biotech in these markets.

-More details can be found in the Prospectus
+More details can be found in the Fund’s prospectus.

 Proportion of investments

-The Fund aims to select as much of its portfolio as possible to be aligned with its social characteristic and targets a minimum of 30% of the Fund’s invested capital.
-This consists of:
+The Fund aims to align as much of its portfolio as possible with its social characteristic and targets a minimum of 30 percent of the Fund’s invested capital.
+The Fund’s investments may consist of:

-- Cash: the Fund may hold cash freely available for investment or cash for portfolio management purposes.
+- Cash: the Fund may hold cash freely available for investment or for portfolio management purposes.

-- Borrowings: the Fund may temporarily borrow (no longer than one month) up to 10% of its NAV for portfolio management purposes or to benefit from an investment opportunity.
+- Borrowings: the Fund may temporarily borrow (no longer than one month) up to 10 percent of its Net Asset Value (NAV) for portfolio management purposes or to benefit from an investment opportunity.

-- Non-aligned assets: holdings whose activities do not contribute to the social characteristic of the fund.
-For non-aligned assets, at minimum a material ESG risk analysis based on the standards of the SASB is performed.
+- Non-aligned assets: holdings whose activities do not contribute to the social characteristic of the Fund.
+For non-aligned assets, at minimum a material ESG risk analysis based on the SASB is performed.

-More details can be found in the Prospectus
+More details can be found in the Fund’s prospectus.

 Monitoring of environmental or social characteristics

-The Fund has determined that an investment that contributes to the Fund’s promotion of social characteristic needs to be an investment that is researching, developing, or producing treatment for diseases with a high unmet medical need.
-The Fund will analyse per investee company what percentage of their activities is related to developing drugs for diseases with high unmet medical need.
+The Fund has determined that an investment that contributes to the Fund’s promotion of the social characteristic needs to be an investment that is researching, developing, or producing treatment for diseases with a high unmet medical need.
+The Fund will analyse per investee company what percentage of their activities is related to the research, development or production of drugs for diseases with high unmet medical need.

-The Fund monitors the attainment of the social characteristic:
+The Fund monitors the attainment of the social characteristic through:

-- Monthly overview of the Fund’s exposure to sustainability risks are reviewed and discussed in the monthly meetings.
+- monthly monitoring of the Fund’s exposure to sustainability risks that are reviewed and discussed in the monthly meetings;

 The Fund reports the attainment of the social characteristic it promotes:

 The companies the Fund invests in should not only have strong financials, good management and comply with the regulations, but they should also continue to improve their ESG performance wherever possible.
-The Portfolio Manager has a long history of investing in- and engaging with biotech companies.
+The portfolio manager of the Fund has a long history of investing in and engaging with biotech companies.
 Engagement with small-cap companies can be very effective and can have a concrete and direct impact on their policies and practices.

-- The Fund applies the Materiality Map of the SASB to determine which sustainability risks are material to consider in the investment decision-making process.
-SASB has identified more than 25 sustainability risks divided across the E, S, and G topics.
-Dependent on the economic sector the investment is active in, these risks are marked either: 1) not material, 2) not likely material, 3) likely material.
-For a risk to be classified as likely material, SASB has found that for over 50% of the companies active in that sector, the risk has a significant impact on the financial position or operational activities.
+The Fund applies the materiality map of the SASB to determine which sustainability risks are material to consider in the investment decision-making process.
+SASB has identified more than 25 sustainability risks divided across the ESG topics.
+Dependent on the economic sector the investment is active in, these risks are marked either: not material, not likely material, or likely material.
+For a risk to be classified as likely material, SASB has found that for over 50 percent of the companies active in that sector, the risk has a significant impact on the financial position or operational activities.
 The Fund performs an analysis based on policies, practices, and incidents to determine if the investee company has a low, average or high estimated sensitivity of the value of the investment to material sustainability risks.

-- For a company with product(s) on the market that has been profitable in the past 3 years:
+For a company with product(s) on the market that has been profitable in the past three years: ≥ 50 percent of the products it markets are aimed at treating diseases with a high unmet medical need.

-If a company qualifies, then the actual percentage of pipeline programs and/or products on the market addressing a high unmet medical need will be used in the calculation of how much of fund’s assets under management (“AUM”) is contributing to this characteristic, proportionate to that company’s weight in the portfolio.
-If a company does not qualify, then it counts for 0% to the fund’s calculation of AUM contribution to the high unmet need goal.
+If a company qualifies, then the actual percentage of pipeline programs and/or products on the market addressing a high unmet medical need will be used in the calculation of how much of the Fund’s assets under management (AUM) is contributing to this characteristic, proportionate to that company’s weight in the portfolio.
+If a company does not qualify, then it counts for zero percent to the Fund’s calculation of AUM contribution to the high unmet need goal.

 Data sources and processing